mucahitdemir/STM32L0-LowPowerMCU-examples/README.md

 ## BQ76952 Evalution Board (EVM) for Battery Monitors and Balancers
 The BQ76952EVM evaluation module (EVM) is a complete evaluation system for the BQ76952, a 3-cell to 16-cell Li-Ion battery monitor integrated circuit.
 The EVM consists of a BQ76952 circuit module which is used for simple evaluation of the BQ76952 monitor function.

+Features

+- Complete evaluation system for the BQ76952 3-cell to 16-cell Li-Ion and Phosphate battery monitor
+- Populated circuit module for 16-cell configuration for quick setup
+- Communication available with included USB interface adapter or available on 4-pin connector
+- Resistor cell simulator for operation with only a power supply
+- This circuit module is tested and includes firmware, GUI, demo and getting started guide.

 ## BMP180 Digital pressure sensor with stm32L0 low power MCU
 Barometric pressure sensors measure the absolute pressure of the air around them.
 This pressure varies with both the weather and altitude.